hyosung11/Launch-School/Courses/journal.md

 11:28 I changed my schedule and am starting Lesson 6 now.
 I plan to leave for the gym in a few minutes, but I'm thinking I may sit down at the kitchen table and study there.
 Not sure that I want to make the trip to the gym since I'm going to play ping pong with Louis and go for a swim.
 Decisions.
 Decisions.
 Good problem to have.
 I'm going to the dining room table now as my legs feel fatigued.

+11:46 Working on Lesson 6 > Assignment 2.
+More Node Debugger Commands.
+Enjoying this.